 For some users, we've found that having another video conferencing program open like Skype or Google Hangouts can cause Whereby to be unable to access the cam/mic.
 If your cam/mic buttons are greyed out, it's possible that this is what's causing the problem.
 In this case, the first thing to check on is if your browser is up to date.
 We support the most recent versions of our supported browsers, so double check that there isn't an update for the one you're using!
 There are links below that walk you through updating your browser if you don't know how to:

 - Microsoft Edge - This browser is updated automatically when you update Windows

-If you are using an older operating system like Windows Vista or XP, these no longer have support from Microsoft or browser teams like the Chrome team; so they won't be able to run an up-to-date browser.
-We highly recommend you update your operating system to a more current version.
+If you are using an older operating system like Windows Vista or XP, these no longer have support from Microsoft or browser teams like the Chrome and Firefox; and they won't be able to run an up-to-date browser.
+In these situations we highly recommend you update your operating system to a more current version.

 If your browser is up-to-date, it's possible that this is caused by a stale mic/cam permissions cookie, or possibly because of another application that's taking priority access over Whereby.

 In this case we recommend clearing your cache and cookies for your entire browser and then restarting your computer.
 Sometimes a reset of your system environment will resolve these types of issues, so this is a "catch-all" solution before further investigation is required.
 Instructions for clearing your cache and cookies for our supported browsers are linked below:

 If resetting the system environment doesn't solve the problems you can try the below items to resolve the issue!